 With a Medical Cannabis Card, you’ll be able to legally purchase marijuana from medical dispensaries anywhere in California.
 This affords patients privileges like:

-- Lower Taxes – Medical Cannabis Cardholders don’t need to pay state excise taxes, meaning they could save up to 37 percent on their weed purchases.
+- Lower Taxes – Medical Cannabis Cardholders don’t need to pay retail sales taxes, meaning they could save 7 percent on their weed purchases.

-- Reciprocity – Refill your prescription in states outside of California where allowed
+- Reciprocity – Refill your prescription in states outside of California where allowed.
+(Note: You can’t travel with your medication across state lines, just your medical card.)

-- Grow More Plants – Want to grow your own cannabis?
-A Medical Cannabis Card allows you to grow up to 99 plants.
+- Grow More Plants: Want to grow your own cannabis?
+A Medical Cannabis Card allows you to grow as many plants as your prescription requires.

 Qualifying for a Medical Cannabis in California